Bust of Christian Wahl: Historical information

 Christian Wahl was a wealthy businessman often referred to as the father of Milwaukee's public parks because he led most of the planning of the county's park system.
 Wahl was born in Bavaria in 1829 and moved with his family to a farm 5 miles south of Milwaukee in 1848.
 After traveling extensively, he settled in Chicago where he joined his brother in the glue business.
 Wahl served on Chicago's city council and board of education.
 Upon retiring, he moved back to Milwaukee, purchasing a home on Prospect Avenue.
 Wahl's home soon became the center of Milwaukee's German-American society, as he often hosted musical and literary events.
 "During the last years of his life, as a wealthy, retired businessman, Wahl was president of the first City Park Board in the board's first decade.
 His strong leadership was instrumental in the development of the city's park system and he took a deep personal interest in the completion of Lake Park."
 When Wahl died in 1901, Der Herald, Milwaukee's German-language newspaper, stated that his altruistic labor deserved a monument, and the city's citizens agreed.

-The sculpture was originally placed in the outside court between two porticoes in Lake Park, Milwaukee.
-The dedication ceremonies, planned to coincide with the opening of a park pavilion, took place on July 11, 1903.
+The sculpture was originally placed in the outside court between two porticoes of the Lake Park Pavilion building.
+The dedication ceremonies, planned to coincide with the opening of the pavilion, took place on July 11, 1903.
 "Judge George H. Noyes made the presentation speech, the bust remaining with the American flag.
 As Judge Noyes ceased speaking Clauder's Military Band struck up "The Star-Spangled Banner", while Cyril Gordon Weld, the grandson of Mr. Wahl, cut the cord that held the national colors about the bust, and the flag full, disclosing the features of Christian Wahl."
-The dedication ended with Wahl's widow presented a collection of large palm trees, assembled by the late Wahl, to the park board.
+The dedication ended with Wahl's widow presenting a collection of large palm trees, assembled by the late Wahl, to the park board.

-Wahl Park was named in Christian Wahl's honor in 1956, and Wahl's bust was moved there in 1960.

-Christian Wahl was recognized during his lifetime.
-The street leading from the southeast into Lake Park is named Wahl Avenue.

 Location history

-Christian Wahl was originally sited in Lake Park, in Milwaukee's East Side in 1903.
-It was moved to Wahl Park, located in Milwaukee's North Side, in 1960.
-In September 2020, the Milwaukee County Board changed the name of the park to Harriet Tubman Park in honor of the well-known abolitionist.
-The bust remains in Harriet Tubman Park pending a decision on its future location.
-The name of the neighborhood and the small creek that runs along the east edge of the park are still named for Wahl.
-They are the Wahl Park neighborhood and Wahl Creek, respectively.
+Christian Wahl was originally placed outside the Lake Park Pavilion.
+By 1923 the sculpture had been moved to a site adjacent to the North Point Lighthouse, also in Lake Park.
+In 1960 it was relocated to Wahl Park, a park named in Christian Wahl's honor that had opened in 1956.
+After the Milwaukee County Board voted in September 2020 to rename Wahl Park for abolitionist Harriet Tubman, the nonprofit Lake Park Friends group raised funds to restore the bust and return it to Lake Park.
+In August 2023 it was reinstalled in Lake Park, near the intersection of N. Wahl Avenue and E. Belleview Place.